solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 `az mysql flexible-server execute` command.

 Note that these commands require the `rdbms-connect` CLI extension, which is automatically installed if it is not present.
-If you encounter permissions errors from the Azure Cloud Shell, execute the commands from a local installation of the Azure CLI.
+If permissions errors are encountered from the Azure Cloud Shell, execute the commands from a local installation of the Azure CLI.

-In addition to the queries in the document, you can run basic admin queries.
+In addition to the queries in the document, it is also possible to run basic admin queries.
 The statements below create a new user `analyst` that can read data from all tables in `newdatabase`.

 ``` sql
 USE newdatabase;